NekoNekoBeam/Delta-X-Setup/README.md

 You want to get the script that can dupe you some pets OR will give you any pet you want?
-Dont worry, because i will help you with the download AND using script.
+Dont worry, because i will help you with the download AND with using the script.
 Hope this tutorial helps you.
 (you will already need to have some pets (any) in your inventory for it to work)